whalerock/django-canned-responses/README.md

 This runs a web server on localhost (127.0.0.1) on port 8000.
 Note: that command can run the server using a different IP/port too, so something like `python manage.py runserver <your computer's IP address on NetworkX>:<the port>` would make the web server accessible to other devices on NetworkX (if the port is open).
 But for now, we'll keep it on localhost:8000.
 Ctrl+C to stop it when you need to.

-Okay, so now you've got the server up and running LIKE A BOSS.
+Now you've got the server up and running LIKE A BOSS.
 In a web browser, surf over to [http://localhost:8000/some-thing/](http://localhost:8000/some-thing/) - it should 404.
 Makes sense since you haven't created any canned responses yet.

 ## Creating Canned Responses